Eureka Springs: A Far Cry from Ordinary

 Out in the lobby, you may find Jasper, a big black cat with a white chest and paws, curled up on the floor, perhaps on the rug by the vintage organ.
 Jasper continues the tradition of the hotel’s long line of resident cats.

 Each guest room at the Crescent Hotel is different.
-I stayed in Room 219, which had a wooden rocking chair, beautiful armoire, granite-topped nightstands and a blemished dresser that looked like it had been there for decades.
+I stayed in Room 219, which had a wooden rocking chair, beautiful armor, granite-topped nightstands and a blemished dresser that looked like it had been there for decades.
 One wall consisted of exposed brick and cement mortar.
-The mattress, pillows and plush white towels were comparable to those found in any top hotel, and there were a refrigerator, coffeemaker and television.
+The mattress, pillows and plush white towels were comparable to those found in any top hotel, and there was a refrigerator, coffeemaker and television.
 The bathroom was totally up to date.

 From my spacious, enclosed balcony, which had two table-and-chair ensembles, I had views of the hotel garden, woodlands and Saint Elizabeth of Hungary Catholic Church, a limestone beauty with a bell tower and red-tile roof.
 Mountain ridges loomed in the distance, and I could spy the gleaming white, 67-foot-tall Christ of the Ozarks statue, a local landmark, across the valley.
 A five-mile hiking trail loops through the Crescent property.